100 Heroes: Francis Poulenc

 In his early works Poulenc became known for his high spirits and irreverence.
 During the 1930s, a much more serious side to his nature emerged, particularly in the religious music he composed from 1936 onwards, which he alternated with his more light-hearted works.

 In addition to composing, Poulenc was an accomplished pianist.
-He was particularly celebrated for his performing partnerships with the baritone Pierre Bernac and the soprano Denise Duval, touring in Europe and America with each, and making many recordings.
+He was particularly celebrated for his performing partnerships with the baritone Pierre Bernac and the soprano Denise Duval.

-He was among the first composers to see the importance of the gramophone, and he recorded extensively from 1928 onwards.
+He was among the first composers to understand the potential of the gramophone - he recorded extensively from 1928 onwards.

 Personal life